Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 </p>
 </details>

-## Part 4 milestone: Test refresh token
+## Step 4 milestone: Test refresh token

-Test that we still have access to products in the web page after 60 secons have passed
+Test that you are still able to read products in the web page after logging in and waiting 60 seconds for the access token to expire.

-# Part 5 - Protect against CSRF
+# Step 5 - Protect against CSRF

-We already have a same site cookie, but that will not protect an application from CSRF from other subdomains.
+We already have a same-site cookie, but that will not protect an application from CSRF from other subdomains.
 If an attacker can get hold of another subdomain in your organization, they can perform CSRF against your application.

-To add protection for this, we need ta add a custom header to every request going from the browser to the BFF.
+To add protection for this, we need to add a custom header to every request going from the browser to the BFF.
 This custom header will ensure that preflight CORS is required, and only the same ORIGIN will be allowed to add custom headers.
 And that does not include subdomains.
 To ensure the header is not removed by an attack we validate its presence in the BFF.

 The key here is that our cookie gives SAME SITE protection for our requests, but we want to enhance this protection to SAME ORIGIN.